 Activating Object 2076h: Save current configuration, will set its current values as the a new default.
+The computation formula for the current [IU] in [A] is:

-where Ipeak is the peak current supported by the drive and current[IU] is the read value from object 207E_h.
+where I{peak} is the peak current supported by the drive and current[IU] is the read value from object 207E_h.

-7.3.8 Object 207Ch: Homing current threshold time
+7.3.8 Object 207C_h: Homing current threshold time

-The Homing current threshold time object together with object Homing current threshold (207B_h) defines the protection limits when reaching a mechanical stop during homing methods -1,-2,-3 and -4.
+The Homing current threshold time object together with object Homing current threshold ($207B_h$) defines the protection limits when reaching a mechanical stop during homing methods -1,-2,-3 and -4.
 The object sets the time interval after the homing current threshold is exceeded.
 After this time is completed without the current dropping below the threshold, the next step in the homing shall be executed.
 It is set in time internal units.